How Things Work

 The network infrastructure is managed by Hourfleet, you don’t need to worry about managing any of that.
 We will take care of all of it for you.

-All the data that is created or collected from your customers or your business is stored in secure data repositories, and backed up for you automatically in the cloud.
-Your data is physcially separated from other tenants (separate Azure Storage Accounts), and it is replicated in your region and others nearby.
+All the data that is created or collected from your customers or your business is stored in secure data repositories, and replicated for you automatically in the cloud.
+Your data is physically separated from other tenants, and it is replicated in your region and others nearby.

 See Azure Geo Redundant Storage for more technical details